marcoturi/ionic1-boilerplate/README.md

   * Eslint with cordova and airbnb/base rules
   * Bundling system: Inject only the files really edited instead of re-bundle all js files (vary important in large projects)
   * Use browsersync on unix systems and livereload on windows
+  * Includes
+    - Lodash (see js/pages/home/home.ctrl.js for an example)
+    - ngCordova
-  * Includes lodash (see js/pages/home/home.ctrl.js for an example), ngCordova, angular-component (to start using components in angular 1.4, see component folder)
+    - Angular-component (to start using components in angular 1.4, see component folder)
+    - Ionic.io library (note: there is a specific tasks to manage it in gulp folder)
   * Vagrant file (not tested yet)

 ##<a name="folder-structure"></a>Folder Structure